-Just the Facts: Five Games for Teaching Math Facts
+Just the Facts: Five Fun Math Games

 Practice!
 That's how most students learn their addition facts or times tables.
 Rote drill is a popular and proven tool for learning math facts.
-But it's OK to lighten up and add some fun to math-facts learning.
+But it's OK to lighten up and add some fun to learning.
 Included: Games to engage students as they learn their facts.

 Math Fun (Volume 3)